 Immerse your scouts in the challenging perspective of a child growing up in the 1800s as a Cheyenne Indian or a homesteader.
 Scouts explore the prairie ecosystem and participate in activities at the homestead and Cheyenne camp, cook a meal, journal and connect with the cultural history.
 Overnight portion includes campfire, wagon rides on the prairie and sleeping in the tipis (weather permitting).

-- One-Day Prairie Perspectives Plus Optional Overnight, ends 9 a.m. the following day: $125 within SCFD / $130 outside SCFD
+- One-Day Prairie Perspectives Plus Optional Overnight, ends 9 a.m. the following day: $125 per scout within SCFD, $130 outside SCFD

 One adult chaperone admitted free for every five scouts, additional chaperones are $30 each for the one day program and $60 each for the overnight program.